boeckmann/asm6502/README.txt

  4.6.7 .IFDEF and .IFNDEF

-       An argument to .IFDEF and .IFNDEF are considered to be true, if it is defined.
-It is considered to be false, if it is undefined.
+       An argument to .IFDEF is considered true, if its value is defined.
-       Otherwise thew behave like their .IF and .ENDIF counterparts.
+       An argument to .IFNDEF is considered true, if its value is undefined.
+Otherwise, the directives behave like their .IF and .IFN counterparts.

  4.6.8 .INCLUDE directive